- holder of a medical doctor's degree

-- doctorate in medicine
+- training in tropical medicine is an asset

-- 6 to 9 months
+- 6 to 12 months

 - intermediate English is required because a significant portion of our missions are English-speaking.
 The minimum level of English required is B1 on the CECREL grid

 - The ability to work in multicultural and multidisciplinary teams in contexts that are often complex and isolated, requiring strict respect for the local culture and security rules in force

 The General Practitioner or interne in general medicine plans, organises and evaluates medical sector activities in collaboration with the country's healthcare staff working at MSF intervention sites.
 These facilities can include primary health care centres and clinics.

 The physician organizes, evaluates and redirects hospital and / or outpatient consultations medical activities within his area.
 S/he works in a multidisciplinary team (paramedics, other doctors, logisticians, etc.) and collaborates with the other medical players in the sector (other NGOs, Ministry of Health)